aibasel-teaching/krummstab/README.md

 - Python 3.10+: Our `pytest` setup tests Python versions 3.10, 3.11, and 3.12
   on an Ubuntu machine.
 Older Python versions will likely cause problems.
 - [Xournal++](https://github.com/xournalpp/xournalpp) (optional): The script
-  includes some convenient functionality when using Xournal++ to write feedback, but you can also do so by any other means.
+  includes some convenient functionality when using Xournal++ to add feedback to PDF submissions, but you can also do so by any other means.

 ## One-Time Setup